 The queens first milk is known as colostrum.
 Colostrum is produced in the first 24 – 72 hours after birth.
 It provides newborns with essential nutrients and antibodies which protect them from infection.

 Cats have one of three blood groups, A, B and AB (AB is very uncommon).

 A being dominant and b recessive (dominant genes are always listed in UPPER CASE and recessive genes in lower case).
 Genes come in pairs (one from the mother, one from the father) and their blood group may be the following:

 *Note: Ab (heterozygous) is completely different to the AB blood group.

-A presumptive diagnosis may be made based on presenting symptoms.
+A presumptive diagnosis can be made from presenting symptoms.
 Confirmation will be via blood testing of the queen and the affected kitten(s).

-Type A kittens need to be taken away from their mother immediately, type B kittens can continue to nurse.
+Remove type A kittens immediately, type B kittens can continue to nurse.